Often, the visits aren’t because of a sliced thumb attained while carving the bird, or a bout of food poisoning from spoiled milk.

 Many people don’t realize they have any gallbladder issues at all, because of a lack of symptoms.
 But when CCK is released, it triggers gallbladder contractions that can move stones into the cystic duct.

-That movement can cause inflammation and obstruction – leading to the severe pain we mentioned at the beginning of this post.
+That movement can cause obstruction – leading to pain.

 If you’re unsure of your gallbladder’s current health status, or you have smaller attacks that you manage on your own, take great care this holiday.

 Those buttered potatoes look excellent, but when you combine them with a few glasses of rum and eggnog or a gravy-soaked stuffing helping, your body will be tested.
-Here’s how to avoid an ER visit and still get your fill.
+Here’s how to get your fill without causing any complications.

 • Chew and chew and chew!